 Avoiding Damage to your Tiles

-To care for the tiles properly, always avoid:
+To care for the tiles properly, Stone & Tile Studio team recommends you to always avoid:

 harsh chemicals, such as bleach and acid, including lemon and vinegar, for routine cleaning; these can cause damage to the tiles and grout if used regularly and are also health hazards as well as posing danger to other property near the tiles